rapidsai/rapidsmpf/README.md

 mpirun -np 2 build/gtests/mpi_tests
 ```

-We can also run the shuffle benchmark using MPI.
-However, to assign each MPI rank its own GPU and NIC, we use a [bind script](https://github.com/LStuber/binding/blob/master/binder.sh):
+We can also run the shuffle benchmark.
+To assign each MPI rank its own GPU, we use a [binder script](https://github.com/LStuber/binding/blob/master/binder.sh):
 ```
 # The binder script requires numactl `mamba install numactl`
 wget https://raw.githubusercontent.com/LStuber/binding/refs/heads/master/binder.sh